claresudbery/clare-wiki-ably/pages/think/code-princ/refactoring.md

 #### Gilded Rose C# Approval testing with nuget ApprovalTests package

+- NB: You probably don't need to do anything complicated with approval tests if you just want to get stuck straight in with refactoring.
+See [[gilded-rose#Gilded Rose Getting started with all tests in `C `|Getting started with all tests in `C#`]]
 - Note that another C# approvals tool is also available - see [below](<#verify approval testing tool>).
 But otherwise...
 - If you're running the gilded rose code in C#, there's an approval testing tool which is being used
 - It's [this tool](https://github.com/approvals/ApprovalTests.Net)